delucks/blog/content/x4-xenon-strategy.md

 In my current >10d playtime save, I have somewhere around 50 of similar fleets spread out throughout the galaxy.
 To keep them accounted for, I number each fleet
 (in this example, 45) and give it a unique mineral name (Ulexite).
 This way any given task can get mapped back to a set of mineral nicknames for which ships are involved.

+### Outgunning

+Just build an Asgard.
+A fully specc'd Asgard will tear through just about any Xenon fleet before taking any damage.

 ## Fighting Xenon Stations